 Keeping Expenses Separate

 It is important that both of you keep your outside expenses separate from your household account.
-You should not buy something together until you are married, not just engaged.
+You should not buy something together until you are legally married.

 Purchasing a home or car together can make splitting up more difficult.
 If you want to save up for a down payment when you do get married, you can save separately and report your progress.